 Leveraging Stanford’s deep connection to Silicon Valley, Stanford Go-to-Market exposes you to leading edge research and frameworks in the areas of:

 Upon completion of the program, you will receive a certificate from Stanford GSB.

-Stanford go•to•market is an intensive six-day, full-time program.
-Admitted applicants must be able to attend all sessions.
+Stanford Go-to-Market is an intensive six-day, full-time program.
+Admitted participants must be able to attend all sessions.

 You must have an undergraduate degree, and be able to speak and read English.

 Your business idea must be developed enough that it will be ready for market entry within two years.
 You should also have a working prototype.
 Third-party validation such as patents, awards, or commitments from investors or customers will strengthen your application.

 The cost of attendance includes course materials, program events, and some meals.